 “Mass media texts condense and codify meanings, languages, and outlooks otherwise existing in a diluted, diffuse, and scrambled form among lay actors.
 Unlike the ‘texts’ of everyday life, media texts are purged of all irrelevant meanings and thus tap directly into the pool of cultural symbols.
 They correspond closely to what Kenneth Burke [in his On Symbols and Society, 1989] dubs the ‘ideal-typical’ symbol.”
 (Illouz, E. 1997.
 Consuming the Romantic Utopia.
 Berkley and Los Angeles: University of California Press.
 Page 18)

-As such, I always tended to “see things differently” or, “from the outside”, and this has, in my work, translated into an impetus to inspire critical thought about the themes of culture, cultural constructs, nostalgie, the everyday, history, hyperreality, the immigrant experience, myth-building, the ideal-typical symbols, visualism and (the wide range of) utopias communicated through the dominant cultural codes of postmodern late capitalism, such as the visual (television, movies, and advertising) and musical (songs) code, in the dominant anglophone North American mainstream media of the last decade of the twentieth and first decades of the twenty-first centuries…
+As such, I always tended to “see things differently” or, “from the outside”, and this has, in my work, translated into an impetus to inspire critical thought about the themes of culture, cultural constructs, nostalgie, the everyday, history, hyperreality, the immigrant experience, myth-building, the ideal-typical symbols, visualism and (the wide range of) utopias communicated through the dominant cultural codes of postmodern late capitalism and neoliberalism, such as the visual (television, movies, and advertising) and musical (songs) code, in the dominant anglophone North American mainstream media of the last decade of the twentieth and first decades of the twenty-first centuries…

 …and, often, taking the satirical approach, I just wanted you and I to have a good laugh about it all in the end.